¿Superaste el Covid-19 y estás interesado(a) en donar plasma para ayudar a pacientes de Covid-19? Has clic aquí para información en español.

 Q: How long do COVID-19 antibodies last in a donor’s system/ how long am I considered a qualified CCP donor?

 A: Currently, no one knows for sure how long the antibodies last in a recovered COVID-19 patient, or in someone who was asymptomatic and tested positive for antibodies.
-However, Carter BloodCare has seen convalescent plasma donors that give plasma multiple times and still have antibodies present in their plasma each time they come back to donate.
+However, Carter BloodCare will conduct a second test on your donation to determine if your convalescent plasma has enough of the antibodies to make the current convalescent plasma dose for a patient.
+There are new FDA requirements for qualifying the plasma for patient treatment and Carter BloodCare will follow those.

 Your antibody test might conclude that you will not be eligible to continue donating CCP and, in that case, we welcome you to continue as a blood donor for the 600 to 800 community patients, daily, in need of blood transfusions.